Key structural business indicators

 Surplus generated by economic activities after the labour factor input has been recompensed.

 It is the balance available to the enterprise which allows it to recompense the providers of own investment and repay debts, to pay taxes and eventually to finance all or a part of its investment.

-Gross investment in tangible goods
+Gross capital investment in tangible fixed assets

 Gross margin on goods for resale